jnorgini/spring-jwt/README.md

 ## About this project

-*This project implements an authenticated registration and login system.*
+*This project is a secure login and registration system with JWT authentication and validations.*

-**Note:** Only authenticated users can edit their own information.
+**Note:** Only authenticated users can update or delete their own accounts.
 Authentication is done using a token received after login.
+With the `users/me` endpoint it is possible to receive information about the authenticated user.

 #### Example: